 So if stress is potentially killing us – or at least – making us sick, should we leave our stressful marriages, our stressful jobs, our parenting aggravation, or anything else that’s part of this mix?

 We all know it isn’t that simple.
-Would you dare to quit your job – if you have one?
+Would you dare to quit your job — if you have one?
 (Pas moi.)
 Do you really think the grass is greener out there in the dating world?
 (Trust me, it isn’t.)
-Do you really want to fracture the family unit you built with a partner, or the stability you’ve created for your children?
+Are you sure you’re willing to fracture the family unit you built with a partner, or the stability you’ve created for your children?

 Then again, stability (and self-preservation) may be at odds, they may point to the Exit Door, or, there may still be room for repair and recreation.
 Again, no easy answers – and certainly no uniform ones.